The uniqueness theorem for Kasparov theory: Preliminaries

 which is easily seen to be another cocycle representation.
 Since its unitary equivalence class does not depend on the choice of $t_1$ and $t_2$, we will often omit $t_1$ and $t_2$ from the notation if it is clear from context that a given statement is invariant under unitary equivalence. \end{defi}

 Similarly to how we formed Cuntz sums of two elements, we may also form countably infinite sums by a similar method if the underlying action is strongly stable.

-We shall, \textbf{from this point and throughout the article}, always assume that $\beta: G\curvearrowright B$ denotes a strongly stable action on a $\sigma$-unital \cstar-algebra and that $\alpha: G\curvearrowright A$ is an action on a separable \cstar-algebra, unless specified otherwise.
+\begin{convention} We shall, from this point and throughout the article, always assume that $\beta: G\curvearrowright B$ denotes a strongly stable action on a $\sigma$-unital \cstar-algebra and that $\alpha: G\curvearrowright A$ is an action on a separable \cstar-algebra, unless specified otherwise.
+As we set out in \autoref{basic-notation}, $G$ is any second-countable locally compact group.
+We shall only repeat these assumptions sporadically and when stating the main results. \end{convention}

 \begin{defi} Let $t_n\in \CM(B)^\beta$ be any sequence of isometries such that $\sum_{n=1}^\infty t_nt_n^* = \eins$ in the strict topology.
 Then we have a $\beta$-equivariant $*$-homomorphism

 which does not depend on the choice of $t_n$ up to unitary equivalence with a unitary in $\CM(B)^\beta$.\footnote{Similarly as before, if $v_n\in\CM(B)^\beta$ is another sequence of isometries satisfying the same relation, then the unitary $w=\sum_{n=1}^\infty t_nv_n^*$ implements this equivalence.} For any sequence of cocycle representations $(\phi^{(n)},\Iu^{(n)}): (A,\alpha)\to (\CM(B),\beta)$, we may hence define the countable sum